CoreELEC/u-boot/fip/stool/readme.txt

 |-7.  sign.sh               //F: tool for signing -- DO NOT MODIFY
 |-8.  key.create.bash       //F: tool for key generate -- DO NOT MODIFY
 |-9.  amlpwdefs             //F: tool for generate pattern with password binnary image(4byes -- 16bytes) & salt binary image(4bytes) -- DO NOT MODIFY
-|-10. efuse.sh              //F: tool for usb password process,input is amlpwdefs generaed -- DO NOT MODIFY
+|-10. efuse.sh              //F: tool for EFUSE pattern process -- DO NOT MODIFY
 |-11. readme.txt            //F: it is me

 ------------User defined file folder------------